DS202-at-ISU/lab-1-lab-1-team-13/README.md

   - To push the changes: `git push origin main`
-- Once, her changes are done, Pranava followed the same steps to clone the repository through RStudio and checked for any changes by clicking on Git in the upper right tab and selected the button that updates the repo with any changes from the remote repo with the local repo.
+- Once, her changes are done, Pranava followed the same steps to clone the repository through RStudio and checked for any changes by clicking on **Git** in the upper right tab and selected the button that updates the repo with any changes from the remote repo with the local repo.
 - Once Pranava, finished his changes that is added documentation for Sections 12.3 and 12.4, he pushed the changes to the Remote Repository using the same steps mentioned earlier.
-- Finally, Adam repeated the same steps for updating the local repo and added documentation for Sections 12.5 and 12.6 and pushed the changes to the remote repository.
+- Finally, Amaya repeated the same steps for updating the local repo and added documentation for Section 12.6 and pushed the changes to the remote repository.

+## Section 12.6

+- Once the local changes were pushed to the remote **Git** repository, we used the web version of **Github** to refresh the repository page and review our changes in the remote repository.
+- After reviewing the changes, we had all our teammates update their local branches using the following command:
+  `git pull origin main`

 ## Section 12.7

 - Since deleting the local repository is dangerous as it deletes all the local changes, without doing so, we are describing how to delete a local repository:
-  - All GitHub repos once cloned, are saved as folders on our devices.
+  - All **Github** repos once cloned, are saved as folders on our devices.
   - It depends on what commands we use to delete the folder - it either deletes the complete existence of the local repo folder or deletes a repo partially.